A dog stands on a grassy hillside with wildflowers, looking to the side.

 Greenhouse Gas Footprint

-In 2025, we began to use HowGood’s Latis platform to see the potential GHG emissions and other environmental impacts of ingredients and recipes.
-Using this tool will help our team prioritize which ingredients we’ll move from conventional to more sustainable sources.
+In 2025, we started leveraging HowGood to analyze potential GHG emissions and other environmental impacts of our ingredients and recipes.
+This tool will help our team prioritize which ingredients to move to more sustainable sources.
+We’re excited to introduce more sustainable ingredients and recipes soon!

 Reduce First

-Recycling
+Recycling Transparency

-We disclose the exact material types on our packaging and website, along with specific instructions on how to dispose of them after use.
-This transparency is straightforward and part of a concerted effort to reduce consumer confusion and "wishcycling.”
+We disclose the exact material types on our packaging and website, along with specific instructions on how to dispose of them.
+This transparency is part of a concerted effort to reduce consumer confusion and "wishcycling.”
+Learn more about our packaging commitments and the tradeoffs of plastic.

 A brown dog stands in a sunlit forest, surrounded by tall trees and green foliage, gazing upwards.